-Computershare Investor Services Inc.

-100 University Avenue

-8th Floor

-Toronto, ON M5J 2Y1; and
+Computershare Investor Services Inc. 100 University Avenue 8th Floor Toronto, ON M5J 2Y1; and

-received by Computershare Investor Services (Jersey) Limited/Computershare Investor Services Inc. "Computershare") no later than 10.00 am on 9 May 2016.
+• received by Computershare Investor Services (Jersey) Limited/Computershare Investor Services Inc. "Computershare") no later than 10:00 am (UK time) on 17 March 2017.

 In the case of a shareholder which is a company, the proxy form must be executed under its common seal or signed on its behalf by an officer of the company or an attorney for the company.